 Board of Advisors and Volunteers

-David Fee is the president of Garmont North America, a manufacturer of ski boots and hiking footwear.
-Previously he worked for Yakima Products, Inc., where he served as Sr. Director of North American Sales and the Sr. Director of Market & Product Development.
-Prior to Yakima, he worked for Ford Motor Company where he held a variety of marketing, sales and product management positions.
-Prior to Ford, he held positions at Harley Davidson and Nike, Inc. An avid cyclist, runner and triathlete, David holds a BA from Boston College and an MBA from the Kellogg Graduate School of Management at Northwestern University.
+David Fee is the Vice President of Sales and Marketing for Benchmade, a Portland, Oregon, manufacturer of knives intended for outdoor recreation.
+Previously he served as President of Garmont, North America, Sr. Director of North American Sales and the Sr. Director of Market & Product Development at Yakima Products, Inc., and in various sales and marketing positions with Ford Motor Company.
+An avid cyclist, runner and triathlete, David holds a BA from Boston College and an MBA from the Kellogg Graduate School of Management at Northwestern University.
 He lives with his wife Robin and children Elliott and Suzanna in Portland, Oregon.

 Michael Fee serves as Executive Vice President at EverFi, an education technology company that teaches children and adults important health, nutrition, financial and technological skills.
 Michael has spent his career in education, including seven years as a teacher and staff member with Teach For America.
 He is a two-time graduate of Stanford University (B.A. ’91, M.B.A. ’99).
-Today he lives in Oakland, CA, with his wife Karen and three children, serving as President of their school’s PTA and finding a bit of time to ride his bicycle and run the local trails.
+Today he lives in Davis, CA, with his wife Karen and three children.

 Kelly joined AUCF in June of 2010 after graduating from Stanford University in 2009 where she studied International Relations and minored in Spanish.
-She now lives in Palo Alto, CA and works in the Consumer Operations department at Google.
+She now lives in San Francisco, CA, and works in the Consumer Operations department at Google.